5.10 Universal Combat Abilities

 _______________________________________________________________________________________________________

-Make a brawling attack against any number of creatures that you are grappled by.
+Make a brawling attack vs. Brawn against any number of creatures that you are grappled by.
 You can use the Flexibility skill in place of your brawling accuracy (see Flexibility).
+For each target, if you hit that target with this attack, it stops being grappled by you and you stop being grappled by it.

-| Grapple | Standard action |
+Standard action

-Tags: Brawling, Size-Based
+Tags: Brawling, Physical, Size-Based

 _______________________________________________________________________________________________________